raspberrypilearning/tree-life-simulator/en/step_3.md

 ## Grow more trees

 In the simulation we want to see the impact of trees growing at a faster or slower speed.
-The speed at which a forest grows depends on a number of factors such as soil quality, disease, ssunlight and water.
+The speed at which a forest grows depends on a number of factors such as soil quality, disease, sunlight and water.

-The growing speed will be stored in a variable.
+The growing speed will be stored in a variable called forest health.

 --- task ---